serverlessworkflow/sdk-java/README.md

 # Serverless Workflow Specification - Java SDK

-Provides the Java API/SPI for the [Serverless Workflow Specification](https://github.com/serverlessworkflow/specification)
+Provides the Java API/SPI and Model Validation for the [Serverless Workflow Specification](https://github.com/serverlessworkflow/specification)

-Allows you to parse Workflow types from JSON/YAML sources, as well as programmatically build your workflows using the provided builder API.

-The SDK focus is to allow to quickly go from the workflow definition (JSON or YAML) to instances of Workflow type, as well as to provide a builder API to easily create a workflow programmatically.

-Future versions will also include validation functionality.
+With the SDK you can:
+* Parse workflow JSON and YAML definitions
+* Programatically build workflow definitions
+* Validate workflow definitions (both schema and workflow integrity validation)

-This is **not** a workflow runtime implementation.
+Serverless Workflow Java SDK is **not** a workflow runtime implementation but can be used by Java runtime implementations to parse and validate workflow definitions.

 ### Status